fdmgit/install-debian-12/README.md

-# Installation for debian 12
+# Installation script for debian 12